GeoTecINIT/nativescript-wearos-sensors/README.md

 platformNativeScriptDynamic().bootstrapModule(AppModule);
 ```

-The initialization parameter is optional, and it allows specifying which sensors are enabled (`sensors`), and if FreeMessaging
+The initialization parameter is optional, and it allows specifying which sensors are enabled (`sensors`), and if PlainMessaging
-(`disableFreeMessaging`) and WearCommands (`disableWearCommands`) features are enabled.
+(`disablePlainMessaging`) and WearCommands (`disableWearCommands`) features are enabled.
 The default configuration is
 the one shown in the example above: all sensors and features enabled.

 > **Note**: the configuration allows conditionally wire up native components with the core of the plugin.
 This allows